moononournation/Arduino_GFX/README.md

 # Arduino_GFX
 This library is developing aim for support various data bus interfaces and various displays.

+This library start rewrite from Adafruit_GFX, TFT_eSPI, Ucglib and more...

+## Various dat bus interfaces

+Most tiny display in hobbiest electronics world support 8-bit SPI, but some require 9-bit SPI.
 As I know, it should be the first Arduino display library that can support ESP32 9-bit hardware SPI.
-It is very important to support the displays (e.g. HX8357B, ST7701, ...) that only have 9-bit SPI interface.
+It is very important to support the displays (e.g. HX8357B, ST7701, ...) that require 9-bit SPI interface.

-This library start rewrite from Adafruit_GFX, TFT_eSPI, Ucglib and more...
+Larger display most likely not support standalone SPI since it is not fast enough to refresh the full screen details.
+Most of them can use 8-bit/16-bit Parallel interface.

 ## Ease of use
 #### Simple Declaration
-(not require modify library header files)
+(not require touch the header files in libraries folder)
 ```C
 #include "Arduino_GFX_Library.h"
 Arduino_DataBus *bus = new Arduino_HWSPI(16 /* DC */, 5 /* CS */);